top of page

 Dianne McIntyre's modern dance choreography

-According to world renowned modern dance choreographer, Dianne McIntyre, “What we know home to mean may change over the course of our lives, especially if most of our formidable years took shape when we left our home of origin.”
-Although she is from Cleveland, Ohio, Dianne lived most of her professional years in New York City.
-“I can’t recall when I was growing up whether I knew I would stay or leave.
+According to world-renowned modern dance choreographer Dianne McIntyre, “What we know home to mean may change over the course of our lives, especially if most of our formidable years took shape when we left our home of origin.”
+Although she is from Cleveland, Ohio, Dianne spent most of her professional years in New York City.
+“I can’t recall when I was growing up whether I knew I would stay or leave.”

-When it comes to community building, we find new friends and acquaintences by exploring our interests, skills, hobbies, and talents.
-That’s why I believe it's best to learn and cultivate what you are truly passionate about and what your interests are.
-Then find your community around those things.
+When it comes to community building, we find new friends and acquaintances by exploring our interests, skills, hobbies, and talents.
+That’s why I believe it’s best to learn and cultivate what you are truly passionate about.
+Then, find your community around those things.
 You will find “your people,” and “your people” will find you.

 1. Can a person truly belong to more than one place?
 How do we carry our roots with us when we leave?